tansy/bcm/README.md

 - The libdivsufsort-lite library is developed by Yuta Mori

 #### THANKS
-Special thanks to Yuta Mori, Matt Mahoney, Eugene Shelwien, Przemysław Skibiński and LovePimple.
+Special thanks to Yuta Mori, Matt Mahoney, Eugene Shelwien, Przemyslaw Skibinski and LovePimple.